0xsats/STRAX_Grafana/README.md

     8. Once Prometheus is running smoothly Detach: `CTRL`+`A`+`D`
     9. Navigate to `http://194.233.70.161:9090/graph` in a browser or directly to `http://194.233.70.161:9090/targets` to check .
 It will present a page similar to this:
      ![alt text](https://github.com/0xsats/STRAX_Grafana/blob/main/img/prometheus.png)
-   10. All green means no issues with connections, firelwalls... etc.
+   10. All green means no issues with connections, firewalls... etc.

 ### Grafana